DogEggz01/PostalExpansion/README.md

 # PostalExpansion
+This is aim to make mail deliver excel in reputation grind.
+Or adjust gold reward and become full mailman

 ## Regular mail ##
 - All Main now goes into a seperated Mission book tab
 - Regular Mail gold reward default to 0.5x compare to vanilla, but reputation is now 1.5x.
 It can be adjust in Configurator.